bcot-code/ubiquitous-eureka-API-SN/README.md

 DEMO
 The project has been recorded using the free tier from screencastify, you can access it here : https://www.screencastify.com/f/LrGd9D
 To see how the API works, you can check out this screencast on YouTube (https://youtu.be/GdXR87jVJHk).
 It provides how important the extension is .

+### Tech_Used

+This project uses the following technologies:

+- NodeJS - An open-source, cross-platform JavaScript runtime environment that executes server-side code.
+- Express - A minimal and flexible Node.js web application framework that provides a robust set of features for building single and multi-page applications.
+- MongoDB -A non-relational and scalable NoSQL database program.
+It was developed bymongodb INC.
+- Mongoose - A node.js mongo db object modeling tool designed to work in an asynchronous environment.
+It provides as a member of the 12th batch of Google Summer of Code 2005 as a member of the 12-factor app methodology.

+### FAQS

+**Made by Barbara Cortinas**
+Any further questions can be directed to

+- GITHUB